bubblefoil/p4u-worklogger/README.md

 ***

 ### Changelog
+- **1.1.1**
+    - Added original and remaining estimate bar to Progress tracker.
+    - Fixed issue not loaded when updating a work log record.
 - **1.1.0**
     - Added visual Jira issue work progress tracker.
     - Jira issue is not reloaded unless the issue key is actually changed.